themarcman314/ftwgPassMan/README.md

 # Faster Than Whai's Grandma or FTWG Password Manager
-Hi Pietro, this is an 1000x improvement over last version Have fun :)
+Hi Pietro, this is an 1000x improvement over last version

+Have fun :)

-Constructive and destructive criticism is welcome
+Constructive and destructive criticism is ofc welcome!

 This program is intended for linux although could be fun to expand it after adding more features